ZelinXu2000/SKI-HL/README.md

 ```

 ## Acknowledgement
-The codes are based on [U-Net](https://github.com/milesial/Pytorch-UNet).
+The codes are based on [U-Net](https://github.com/milesial/Pytorch-UNet) and [Geographical Hidden Markov Tree](https://github.com/spatialdatasciencegroup/HMTFIST).
 Thanks for the awesome open-source code!!